TheFantasticWarrior/Rock-Paper-Scissors/README.md

 this branch runs all bots separately and modify the genes after match ends, more effective as bot1 will react differently to each individual

 c and c2 is the same but separated the file to reduce human error switching between evaling and training
+`IO2.py` and `dllu.py` are top 2 bots from rpscontest.com leaderboard
 ## Usage
 bot1 is the filename of the opponent
 n is how many children you want in the population